Bcgraydon/ENC4265/manual.md

 When working with a home cybersecurity lab, you might encounter a few common problems.
 Here are solutions to typical issues you may face when setting up or using your environment.

 ### Virtual Machine Won’t Start
+**If your VM doesn't boot, crashes on launch, or never leaves a black screen.**
 - Make sure virtualization is enabled in your system BIOS.
 - Close any other programs using virtualization (e.g., Docker, VMware).
 - Check RAM allocation; don’t exceed your system’s total memory.

 ### Devices Can’t Ping Each Other
+**If you try to `ping` another device and get "Destination Host Unreachable" or "Request Timed Out."**
 - Ensure both VMs are on the same virtual network (Host-Only or Internal).
 - Verify firewall settings on each VM.
 - Double check IP addresses and subnet masks.

 ### No Internet Connection in the Lab
+**If your VM can’t load websites or access online tools.**
 - If your VMs need internet, use a NAT adapter in VirtualBox.
 - Alternatively, use a bridged adapter if you understand the risks.

 ### Kali Linux Is Laggy or Freezes
+**If Kali responds slowly, lags when you move the mouse, or freezes entirely.**
 - Increase the VM’s RAM and video memory.
 - Install Guest Additions for smoother graphics and input.

-### Metasploitable Doesn't Respond
+### Metasploitable Doesn’t Respond
+**If you can’t interact with Metasploitable or `ping` it from another machine.**
 - Confirm the VM is running and logged in.
 - Run `ifconfig` to check the IP address.
 - Ping from Kali to verify the connection.

 ### Wireshark Shows No Traffic
+**If your packet capture shows zero results or no new data.**
 - Make sure you selected the correct network interface.
 - Try restarting the capture or using a different filter.

-Use snapshots often and write down any fixes you discover.
+>  **Pro Tip:** Use snapshots often and write down any fixes you discover.
 Troubleshooting is part of the learning process — and it’s good practice for real-world network administration.

 ---